itinero/streetscan-planner/docs/README.md

 You can also specify what vehicle profile to use:

-- Linux/macos: `.\StreetScan.Planner locations.csv route.gpx fastest`
+- Linux/macos: `.\StreetScan.Planner locations.csv route.gpx --profile car`
-- Windows: `\StreetScan.Planner.exe locations.csv route.gpx fastest`
+- Windows: `\StreetScan.Planner.exe locations.csv route.gpx --profile car`

-By default the `shortest` profile will be used, this ignores speed completely.
-The `fastest` profile takes into account speed and road classifications.
+By default the `car.shortest` profile will be used, this ignores speed completely.
+The `car` profile takes into account speed and road classifications.

+**turn penalties**

+There is turn penalty that is used to calculate the cost of turns versus not taking the turns and routing further.
+This parameter is set to `60` seconds by default but can be tuned as follows:

+- Linux/macos: `.\StreetScan.Planner locations.csv route.gpx --turn 120`
+- Windows: `\StreetScan.Planner.exe locations.csv route.gpx --turn 120`

+**customize OSM data**

+On each run of the tool there will also be an OSM extract written next to the output file.
+The output OSM file has the same name as the input csv file.
+Editing that file can be done in JOSM and when rerunning the tool it will use the extract in the output folder instead of the source data directly from OSM.

+- Linux/macos: `.\StreetScan.Planner locations.csv route.gpx`
+- Windows: `\StreetScan.Planner.exe locations.csv route.gpx`

+=> this will create a file next to route.gpx called `locations.osm`.
+Edit that file and rerun and the new edited network will be used instead.